About The Asia Foundation

 The Asia Foundation is a nonprofit international development organization committed to improving lives across a dynamic and developing Asia.
 Informed by six decades of experience and deep local expertise, our programs address critical issues affecting Asia in the 21st century—governance and law, economic development, women's empowerment, environment, and regional cooperation.
 In addition, our Books for Asia and professional exchange programs are among the ways we encourage Asia's continued development as a peaceful, just, and thriving region of the world.

 Headquartered in San Francisco, The Asia Foundation works through a network of offices in 18 Asian countries and in Washington, DC.
 Working with public and private partners, the Foundation receives funding from a diverse group of bilateral and multilateral development agencies, foundations, corporations, and individuals.
-In 2013, we provided nearly $114 million in direct program support and distributed textbooks and other educational materials valued at over $10 million.
+In 2014, we provided more than $108 million in direct program support and distributed textbooks and other educational materials valued at over $11 million.

 Internationally recognized for our commitment to Asia's development, the Foundation brings together local individuals, communities, and governments who are shaping Asia's future.